acushway/CIMetalCompilerPlugin/README.md

 # CIMetalCompilerPlugin

-Swift Package plugin to compile and link Core Image Metal Shaders to a single Metal Library that can be use in code.
+A Swift Package plugin to compile and link Core Image Metal Shaders to a single Metal Library that can be use in code.

 This repo significantly changed some implementations of this [original repo](https://github.com/schwa/MetalCompilerPlugin).

+More details and insights about creating a Swift Package plugin can be [read here](https://juniperphoton.substack.com/p/creating-core-image-metal-shader).

 # Background